chandlerprall/GoblinPhysics/README.md

 * Constraints (hinge, point-to-point, etc)
 * Internal object re-use (framework for this is in place, need to actually use it)
 * Island solver
-* Box-Box near phase for better performance and stability
+* Box-Box detection for better performance and stability
 * Force generators

 Tests